 Discussing what you read enables a further layer of discovery, challenge, and solidarity with others engaging the same questions.

 We find this process indispensable for growth as a person.
 We hope you will too.

-When it comes to the deeper wrestlings with sexuality and spirituality, it can be helpful to have healthy conversations with others who “get it.”
+When it comes to the deeper wrestlings with sexuality, the person, and spirituality, it can be helpful to have healthy conversations with others who “get it.”

-Young adult men and women who experience same-sex desires or gender discordance and seek to grow in Christ-centered community.
+Young adults with an LGBT+ experience who seek to grow in Christ-centered community.

 Book Club typically meets for 4-8 consecutive weeks, depending on the book length and time of year.
 Sessions occur on Sunday or Weekday evenings at 6, 7, or 8pm Central Time, and last for approximately one and a half to two hours.
 Weekly attendance is expected in order to participate.

 We conduct our book clubs via video conference.
 Once you’re confirmed to participate, we’ll send you more information on how to connect.

 Our Advent Book Club will be reflecting on the book Reed of God by Caryll Houselander - one of our favorites!